-Future work will focus on creating a stable reclocking process across all the modern NVIDIA GPUs in order to create a testbed for experimenting with DVFS algorithms.
-More work will also be done on power and clock gating which are the two main power management features which have not been documented yet.
+Future work will focus on creating a stable reclocking process across all the modern NVIDIA GPUs.
+This work will allow us to implement a DVFS algorithm.
+More work will also be done on power- and clock-gating which are the two main power management features which have not been documented yet.